5 ways to spring-clean your finances #MoneyMondays

 Check all of your statements – it’s amazing how many subscriptions you may have signed up to.
 I noticed back in February that a monthly subscription of £11.99 had started to come out of my account for an escort service!
 Again, another subscription had started up for £34.99 last month.
-I managed to contact the companies in question to ask for a refund, one of which is refusing to – so this one is still in dispute.
-However, if I hadn’t noticed, this would have been a recurring monthly payment so I am glad the damage isn’t as bad as if I had left it.
+I contacted the companies in question to ask for a refund, one of which is refusing to – so this one is still in dispute.
+However, if I hadn’t noticed, this would have been a recurring monthly payment, so I am glad the damage isn’t as bad as if I had left it.
 I had also signed up for £2.99 to scanmypost.co.uk as a trial for my business, which I don’t use and forgot to cancel.
 I have various iTunes subscriptions leaving my account too, which needs investigating!
 None of these is listed under my direct debits and standing orders, so it’s important to check your bank account each month regularly.
 That goes not just for current accounts but for credit cards too.

 3. Spending App

-I can’t stress enough how this helps me.
-I use my Monzo Card which categorises my cash spending, but a spending app is something you can use to track ALL expenses.
+I can’t stress enough how the spending app helps me.
+I use my Monzo Card, which categorises my cash spending, but a spending app is something you can use to track ALL expenses.
 It’s easy to start spending on credit cards when the cash runs out, so make sure you know where your money goes each month.
 You will see where you are overspending.
 I couldn’t do without it now!

 4. Bank on the go

 If you have a smartphone, there is no excuse not to check your bank accounts and credit card balances on your phone.
 I have Monzo,Lloyds, Barclays,RBS and Capital One all on my phone, and I check them weekly, if not daily.
 That way, I can understand how much I am overspending and the balance at all times.
 It doesn’t take too long to set up.
 If you don’t have access to their app, take advantage of their online banking and ensure you check in – at least every month!

 5. Credit card charges